SamMed05/c-cpp-notes/docs/cpp/Loops/for-each.md

 custom_edit_url: null
 ---

 A more recent and less known type of loop is the for-each loop.
-It was introduced with the C++11 (2011) and it is useful for iterating over the elements of an array (or other iterable data structures) quickly.
+It was introduced with C++11 (2011) and it is useful for iterating over the elements of an array (or other iterable data structures) quickly.

 :::caution

 We haven't talked about arrays and other structured data types yet.
-If you don't know what they are tou can safely skip this page and go to the next session.
+If you don't know what they are you can safely skip this page and go to the next session.
 You can come back later when we'll talk about arrays in a future lesson.

 :::

-It is a more convenient way to traverse the elements because it eliminates the the need for explicit index manipulation, making the code cleaner and less error-prone.
-The key aspect of this type of loop is that it **executes whatever is defined inside it's body for every element** rather than doing something n times like a simple for loop would.
+It is a more convenient way to traverse the elements because it eliminates the need for explicit index manipulation, making the code cleaner and less error-prone.
+The key aspect of this type of loop is that it **executes whatever is **defined inside **its** body for** every element** rather than doing something n times like a simple for loop would.

 The syntax of the for-each loop in C++ is the following: